 If the island if further out – and a lot of the better ones are – you’ll have to count on a pricy motor yacht transfer, or even a flight in a small plane.
 The Maldives is one of the world’s most geographically dispersed countries, comprising 26 coral atolls, which are made up of hundreds of islands, and encompassing a territory spread over 90,000 square kilometers,

 When choosing one of the many islands available to tourists, bear in mind that you’ll get pretty much what you pay for.
-For this reason, its better to bite the bullet and opt for something a little special: After all, due to prices and accessibility, for many people this may be a one-off visit.
+For this reason, its better to bite the bullet and opt for something a little special: After all, due to prices and accessibility, for many people this may be a once in a lifetime visit.

 We stayed at the Makunudu Island Resort located in the North Male Atol.
 We chose this island based on very good experiences there 18 years previously.
 In the years between, we had also visited the Embudu and Bandos Island Resorts.
 These larger more affordable resorts offer good sporting facilities, and are geared more towards groups and families.

 We therefore arranged with Emirates a short detour to Male, on our way to Colombo in Sri Lanka.
 We booked just 3 nights at the Makunudu Resort.
 Half board in a Deluxe bungalow came to US$ 1,990 (including a round trip speedboat transfer for 2 for US$ 463).